pinot-contrib/pinot-docs/reference/multi-stage-engine.md

 ## How queries are processed

 With a multi-stage query engine, Pinot first breaks down the [single scatter-gather query plan used in v1](https://docs.pinot.apache.org/reference/single-stage-engine) into multiple query sub-plans that run across different sets of servers.
 We call these sub-plans “stage plans,” and refer to each execution as a “stage.”

+Stages are a logical entity and are connected in a tree like structure where the output of one stage is the input to the next stage.
+The stages in the leaves of the plan are the ones that read from the tables and the stages in the root are the ones that send the final results to the client.

+Therefore we can define three types of stages:
+1. Leaf stages: These stages read from the tables and send the data to the next stage.
+Each leaf stage reads from exactly one table (although a single stage can read from the offline and real-time versions of the same hybrid table).
+2. Intermediate stages: These stages process the data and send it to the next stage.
+3. Root stages: These stages send the final results to the client.
+There is only one for each query.

+As said above, stages are logical entities and they are not directly executed.
+Instead, Pinot Broker assigns a parallelism to each stage and defines which servers are going to execute each stage.
+For example, if a stage has a parallelism of 10, then 10 servers will execute that stage in parallel.

 Consider the following JOIN query example, which illustrates the breakdown of a query into stages.
 This query joins a real-time `orderStatus` table with an offline `customer` table.

 ```sql
 SELECT